jason-napolitano/CodeIgniter4-Cart-Module/README.md

 # CodeIgniter4-Cart-Module
 A basic port of the codeigniter 3 cart module for CodeIgniter 4.
 With the CodeIgniter 3 Cart module being officially dropped, I wanted to implement it in CodeIgniter 4.
 This is a small example of that.
-This is not truly 'supported' since I just kinda built it on a whim, but feel free to contact me regarding it or offer PR's for any improvements and/or corrections to the existing codebase.
+This is not truly 'supported' since I just kinda threw it together on a whim for a project that arose, but feel free to contact me regarding it or offer PR's for any improvements and/or corrections to the existing codebase.

 ## What's included?
  - The `Cart` Library Class which lives in `App\Libaries`